Toward Racial Equity

 - In 2017, we reorganized our Community Programs department to include a full-time program officer for equity, overseeing our leadership and grantmaking in three action areas: closing educational achievement and opportunity gaps, fostering racial and ethnic understanding and equity, and partnering against poverty.

 - Around the same time, the Community Foundation started an internal conversation with staff about the difference between being a non-racist and anti-racist organization.
-One of the most helpful resources for taking the first step in this work is right here in Rochester — the Racial Equity and Justice Initiative (REJI) at St. Joseph’s Neighborhood Center.
+One of the most helpful resources for taking the first step in this work is right here in Rochester — the Urban League’s Interrupt Racism Initiative.
 Members of the Foundation’s non-management staff forged a grassroots committee that created recommendations for hiring, retaining, and advancing people of color.
 These were presented to the leadership and incorporated into HR practices.

 - In collaboration with our initiative ACT Rochester, we published the eye-opening Hard Facts: Race and Ethnicity in the Nine-County Greater Rochester Region and facilitated new learning for school-age children and various groups of adults and community leaders.
 ACT Rochester continues to regularly provide data on racial disparities, which the Community Foundation and other nonprofits use to help those most affected.
 An updated Hard Facts report was released on August 20, 2020 (see the TEDx presentation here).
 A critical tool for current statistics, the report has been cited by Black Lives Matter activists in interviews.